loveencounterflow/intervoke/README.md

 ### Word Prompter

-* In it self probably not a very useful class.
+* In itself probably not a very useful class.
 * It serves a base class for [`Phrasal_prompter`](#phrasal-prompter).
 * All one can do is declaring functions either via the `declare` class property or the (private) `__declare()` method.